Lacquer or oil?

 If you’re investing in a timber floor for your home, your flooring specialist will likely suggest lacquered flooring, with many customers unaware there is a viable alternative – European style oiled floors.

-While lacquer is a low maintenance, cost-effective and hard-wearing product that can be resilient if well looked after (i.e. protected with floor mats in high traffic areas), oil also has its merits as this article will explore.
+While lacquer is a low maintenance, cost-effective and hard-wearing product that can be resilient if well looked after (i.e. protected with floor mats in high traffic areas), oil also has its merits.
+Let's take a look at both.

 Oil is the lesser chosen option these days – especially when considering the cheaper, easier to maintain lacquer pre-finishes that are readily available.
 Despite this, it offers versatility in both finish, shine and maintenance.
 Oil can also be highly customisable, depending on which brand of product and oil combination you choose.